 I’m excited to be appearing at this weekend’s Project: Comic Con in St. Louis, and am even releasing a new Watusi digest in celebration!
 Here’s the scoop:

 It’s an old-school collection of Watusi jam comics as Dale (finally) works through some of the strips that backlogged in his studio over the last few years.
 The issue showcases the talents of Joel Pfannenstiel, Ivan Martin, Brian Payne, Mark Morehouse, Drew Boynton, Owen Egan, T. Avery, Aaron T., Brien Wayne Powell, Tom Cherry, Larned Justin, Keith O’Brien, and Mike Leuszler in a variety of improvised one-page comics.
-16-page black & white digest w/full-color cover for $1.50.
+16-page black & white digest w/full-color cover for $3.00 postpaid in the US.

 (Don’t fret– contributor copies will be shipping in the new week, too)